benetech/martus.martus-build/BuildFiles/Documents/README.txt

   the user screens.

-H. Changes from version 2.9 to version 3.0
+I. Changes from version 2.9 to version 3.0

 - Added report functionality.
 Reports display results for bulletins that match a certain search criteria, and can